Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 expected times.
 The use of large buffers helps, but latency is increased.

-SRT includes a mechanism that recreates the signal characteristics on the receiver side, dramatically reducing the need for buffering.
+SRT includes a mechanism that recreates the signal characteristics on the receiver side, reducing the need for buffering.

 Like TCP, SRT employs a listener/caller model.
 The data flow is bi-directional and independent of the connection initiation - either the sender or receiver can operate